 In humans, PRNP only has two exons, and PRND slightly further away, 20kb downstream.
 It’s not known whether a similar chimeric transcript could be created by deleting the PRNP exon 2 splice acceptor site, but it’s certainly a risk one would want be aware of and test out in cell lines before going in vivo with CRISPR/Cas9.

-Indeed, any CRISPR/Cas9-based strategy would need to be tested to figure out its effects on expression of PRNP and neighboring genes.
-For any part of the gene you can think to target, it is at least possible to imagine a potential bad outcome, as diagrammed below.
+Indeed, probably any CRISPR/Cas9-based strategy would need to be tested to figure out its effects on expression of PRNP and neighboring genes.
+For almost any part of the gene you can think to target, it is at least possible to imagine a potential bad outcome, as diagrammed below.
 We have no evidence that any of these things would actually occur, but still, any strategy would need validation in neuronal cell lines to see what happens.

 - Overexpression [Westaway 1994], and ectopic expression [Tremblay 1998] can both be toxic.
 Neither of these things seems particularly likely to occur if one is trying to delete the prion promoter, but it will be important to check to be sure.
 Of course, to deplete PrP and stop prion disease, the most important thing will just be to see that PrP expression is abolished entirely.